ken-reaper/Kern-s-Electronics-Learning-Portfolio/typst_source_file/chapter0.typ

 + linear equation ($y = m x + b$) --> horizontal line (where y $!= 0$)
 + parabola ($y = "constant_1" * x^2 + b$) --> linear equation ($y = m x + b$)

-To briefly explain the general idea, notice how the equations are becoming "less complex".
-By that, I mean that their exponent value is decreasing by 1.
+To briefly explain the general idea, notice how the equations' exponents are decreasing.

 By going from parabola to linear, we go from the format of $y =  x^2$ to the format of $y = x = x^1$.
 The exponent goes from 2 to 1.

 By going from linear to horizontal ($y = "constant"$), we go from the format $y=x = x^1$ to the format $y = x^0= 1 ("an constant")$.
 The exponent goes from 1 to 0.

 But why is the derivative of an constant a 0?
 Following the pattern above, we should be going from $y = x^0 = 1$ to $y = x^(-1) = 1^(-1) =1.$ That's not zero, you tell yourself.
 Well, the derivative doesn't just reduce the exponent.
-There's also an "hidden" constant multiplier, which is the original exponent value.
+There's also a constant multiplier, which is the original exponent value.
 Observe the following graphs below.

 #grid(
   columns: 3,